esl/code-beam-stockholm/_participants/Vlad-Luzin.md

 name: Vlad Luzin
 pic_url: "/assets/images/vlad-luzin.png"
 tagline: VP, Product & Engineering, Lynceus.ai
-github:
+github: ValedL
-twitter: garazdawi
+twitter: vluzin

 ---
-Vlad leads product management, engineering, and research departments at Lynceus.ai.
-Vlad has extensive experience in building and growing high-performance organizations delivering products across customer engagement, fintech, telecom, defense, and robotics industries.
-Most recently, Vlad was VP of Platform Services & AI at Verint, a global leader in customer engagement analytics.
-Prior to Verint, Vlad was Director of Product & Engineering at CME Group, having also worked at NEX Group and Samsung Research.
-Vlad holds an MBA in Finance from Hebrew University of Jerusalem and B.Sc. in Mathematics and Computer Science from Bar Ilan University, Israel.
+Vlad leads product management, engineering, and research at Lynceus.ai, a company that specializes in developing AI models for the semiconductor chip manufacturing processes.

+With over 20 years of experience, Vlad has held product and engineering roles at organizations such as Verint, CME Group, and Samsung Research, among others.
+In these positions, he has led the development of a wide range of products, including electronic trading systems, robotics, and AI applications for mobile devices.

+He fell in love with Elixir at first sight; for him, it's the best discovery since sliced bread!